Kentipedia

 How Kentik Can Help

-Kentik is a leading network observability solution that enables organizations to gain complete visibility into their networks, providing the tools and insights needed to maintain optimal network performance.
+Kentik is a leading network observability and network intelligence platform that enables organizations to gain complete visibility into their networks and turn that visibility into guided action.
 Here’s how Kentik can help your organization:

 • See All Networks: Kentik provides network data from data centers, edge, cloud, and internet, giving you comprehensive visibility wherever your traffic goes.